marian-stanciulica/Foodybite/README.md

 For testing the mapping from `Data` to `Decodable` I chose to test it directly in the `RemoteStore`, hiding the knowledge of a collaborator (in this case `CodableDataParser`).
 While I could do this using a stubbed collaborator (e.g. a protocol `DataParser`), I prefered to test in integration the mapping, resulting in less complexity and less coupling of tests with the production code.

+#### 5. Parsing JSON Response

+To parse the JSON received from the server I had had two alternatives:
+1. To make domain models conform to `Codable` and use them directly to decode the data
+2. Create distinct representation for each domain model that needs to be parse

+I end up choosing the second approach as I didn't want to leak details implementation of the concrete implementation outside of the module because it would reduce its encapsulation by letting other modules know how it does the JSON parsing.

 ### Places

 The following diagram presents the `Places` module which has as a dependency `API Infra` because it shares the need to fetch resources over the network with the `Networking` module.
 This module calls [`Google Places APIs`](https://developers.google.com/maps/documentation/places/web-service/overview) and I chose to keep it in a separate module to respect the `Single Responsibility Principle` by isolating the requests to my server from the ones to `Google Places`.